aamnah/notes/reactnative/2022-03-14-react-native-multiple-environment-setup-variables-cross-platform-envfile.md

 For multiple environments, you have to create different `.env` files and load them by configuring `ENVFILE` when running commands

-By default `react-native-config` will read from `.env`, but you can change it when building or releasing your app.

 ```bash
 ENVFILE=.env.staging && react-native run-ios
 ```

 The files that store the variables are `.env`, `.env.staging` and `.env.production`.
-If you don't specify a file, `.env` will be used by default for development
+If you don't specify a file, `react-native-config` will read from `.env` by default

 ## cross-env